port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

    - `GROUPS_TO_REPOS` - A Projects to group mapping, refer to the tip section below for a syntax example showing how to format this script parameter

+   - `SKIP_WEBHOOK_CREATION` - This option allows you to skip the webhook creation process and get only the current entities in your GitLab.

    :::tip
    The complete commands required to run the script are provided here as reference: